 Supplemental budgets less than 10% of a fund's original budget may be adopted by the Board at a regular meeting.
-A supplemental budget greater than 10% of a fund's original budget requires hearings before the public, publication in newspapers and approval by the Board.
+During the year, one supplemental budget was approved by the Board during a regulary scheduled meeting A supplemental budget greater than 10% of a fund's original budget requires hearings before the public, publication in newspapers and approval by the Board.
 Original and supplemental budgets may be modified by the use of appropriation transfers between the levels of control (major function levels) with Board approval.
 During the year, one appropriation transfer was made.
 Appropriations lapse at the end of each fiscal year.

-NOTES TO BASIC FINANCIAL STATEMENTS (Continued) YEAR ENDED JUNE 30, 2023
+NOTES TO BASIC FINANCIAL STATEMENTS (Continued) YEAR ENDED JUNE 30, 2024